 Brown tail moth caterpillars and their larval nests should not be handled without protection due to the covering or irritant (urticating) hairs.
 For this reason some local councils will take action against this insect.

 Check susceptible plants frequently from late summer and into spring, overwintering nests may be obvious during winter moths, so action can be taken if necessary.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce the damage to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+When choosing control options you can minimise harm to non-target animals by using the methods in the non-pesticide section below.
+Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

 - Provided there is a low risk of contact with the caterpillars hairs where possible tolerate populations of this caterpillar, as butterflies and moths are an important part of the garden ecosystem.
 Although it can be alarming infested plants will usually survive with only minor checks in growth

 - Encourage predators and other natural enemies in the garden such as birds, hedgehogs and ground beetles